 But no one yet has started questioning the authoritarian paradigm itself, let alone the principles that formed the paradigm.
 Until we do that, we can’t replace authoritarian environments that create problems.
 At best, then, all we can do — which, sadly, most people settle for, including this article’s author — is to mitigate some of the problem’s symptoms… for a while.

 Tyrants’ tactics require the consent of large numbers of people.
 The first lesson, then, is not to obey in advance.

 Great advice.
 On what basis do we decide what not to obey, whom not to obey, and when?
 If we had a cogent grasp of an alternative to authoritarianism, we’d have a way to make those decisions intelligently, but so far we don’t have any.

-One of the first things we need to do is realize that “authoritarianism” doesn’t just mean undue, excessive or abusive exercise of authority, as if poison in moderation would somehow be a good thing.
+One of the first things we need to do is realize that authoritarianism doesn’t just mean undue, excessive or abusive exercise of authority, as if poison in moderation would somehow be a good thing.
 Well, sure it is, I guess, if you need to kill something.
-But it’s like we’ve decided that the strychnine of authority is so effective, we might as well lace our water and sprinkle our food with it, too.
+But it’s like we’ve decided that the strychnine of authority is so effective, we might as well lace our water with it and sprinkle it on our food, too.

 As long as the people who supposedly stand against abuses of power — rights advocates, activists, protesters, movement organizers and their followers — keep clinging to authoritarianism, their achievements will continue to be marginal.

 Unarmed civilians using petitions, boycotts, strikes, and other nonviolent methods have been able to slow, disrupt and even halt authoritarianism.